robjporter/js_Intersight/README.md

 ### Consuming

-navigate to the folder of your consuming project and run one of the following commands.
+Navigate to the folder of your consuming project and run one of the following commands.

 _using the package published on npm:_